meugr/opt-price/README.md

-opt-price
+# opt-price

-Script for generate xlsx price-list from xml Put down your .xlsx, .json here and execute main.py
+Script for generate xlsx price-list from xml.

+Put down your .xlsx and .json in directory with this script and execute `main.py`

+Don't forget edit `config.py`